-UWEC course equivalencies for courses taught abroad are established by the relevant UWEC department chair.
-Established equivalencies are on the CIE website and/or on the Transfer Credit Wizard.
-On the program brochure page, you will find an Academics section.
-Click on the Academics link to find information on course equivalencies.
+UWEC course equivalencies are established by the relevant UWEC department chair.
+Established equivalencies are on Academic Pages of each program, found on the CIE website, and/or on the Transfer Credit Wizard.

 If a course you are interested in taking is not listed on the Academics page or in Transfer Credit Wizard, check your program guide for specific information about how and when new course equivalencies are established for your program.